Read William of Ockham with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining William of Ockham’s influence on philosophy.

-The central claim is this: William of Ockham, a medieval English philosopher and theologian, significantly influenced the development of modern philosophy through his advocacy of nominalism and the principle known as Ockham’s Razor.
+In plain terms: William of Ockham, a medieval English philosopher and theologian, significantly influenced the development of modern philosophy through his advocacy of nominalism and the principle known as Ockham’s Razor.

 1. William of Ockham’s Influence on Philosophy: William of Ockham, a medieval English philosopher and theologian, significantly influenced the development of modern philosophy through his advocacy of nominalism and the principle known as Ockham’s Razor.